ashmckenzie/infrastructure-coders-november-2012/slides/all.md

 !SLIDE bullets smbullets

+.notes Jenkins starts prepare job which runs 'fast' unit tests, finishes with close job which will create a deployment candidate

-# Deployments #
+# Deployment #

 * Jenkins and Build Pipeline plugin
-* Checkins to master kick off build and are tested thoroughly
+* Commits to master kick off build and are tested thoroughly
-* Deployment candidates available once test suite successful
+* Successful Staging deploy results in Production deploy candidate
-* Daily Production deploys (~10AM)
+* Daily Production deploys, usually arround 10AM
 * Takes approximately eight minutes

 !SLIDE bullets smbullets

+.notes We have a physical deploy button using an Arduino in the works

-# Deployments cont'd #
+# Deployment cont'd #

 * Utilise feature toggling of functionality to reduce delays
 * Everyone (inc. non techs) deploy to Production
-* Deployment is a single click affair
+* Deployment is a single click affair in Jenkins

 ![deploy](deploy.png)